 I was heavily involved with the Navigator ministry in college as well as InterVarsity Christian Ministry.
 The Navigator’s emphasis on studying the Bible, sharing your faith in practical ways, and integrating life and ministry had a tremendous influence on my life.
 Living in Colorado Springs, I had the privilege of learning from some of the founders of the ministry, LeRoy Eims, Jerry Bridges, Lorne Sanny, Jerry White, and others who spoke to and led our college group.

 Educationally, I have degrees in English and education, plus an additional major in history.
 I have a master’s degree in History, focusing on church history.
 I’ve done additional graduate work in Communications and have attended seminary (Fuller Seminary).
-I taught at a Catholic high school and was an associate professor teaching church history at a Jesuit university.
+I taught at a Catholic high school and briefly was an associate professor teaching church history at a Jesuit university.

 My husband Paul, who has since been called home to Jesus, was a bi-vocational pastor for many years, and we ministered at Baptist, non-denominational, and Presbyterian Churches.
 A number of these were Purpose-Driven churches.
 In these settings, I served as an adult Sunday School teacher, Bible class teacher, and did communications for our shared ministries.